For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 But not all of Voldemort’s agents are stupid.
 And “What have they done for you lately?” is an insidious argument.
 Particularly if coupled with the suggestion that with very little more effort, Peter would be in the position of being able to claim the Dark Lord’s gratitude.
 Which would translate into safety.
 A hint of apparent admiration for the cleverness and risks that Peter was taking would have gone some way in prompting Peter to reevaluate just who his real friends were.

-And a lot depends upon just how effective the Order’s efforts actually were.
+And a lot depends upon just how effective the Order’s efforts actually were, too.
 I’ve yet to see anything in canon to convince me that they produced any kind of an effect which would have offset the public perception that Voldemort was winning.

-And if, as really does appear to be a possibility, the whole covert purpose of the Order was to give Albus a platform from which to “cultivate” James Potter, whatever funny vibes that Peter (who seems much better at reading other people than Sirius Black) may have been picking up might have prompted him to consider trying to line up some protection from the opposition as well.
+And if, as really does appear to be a possibility, the whole covert purpose of the Order was shifting into giving Albus a platform from which to “cultivate” James Potter, whatever funny vibes that Peter (who seems much better at reading other people than Sirius Black) may have been picking up might have prompted him to consider trying to line up some protection from the opposition as well.

 So far as psychological warfare goes, in fact, Voldemort had already won.

 By then Voldemort’s rise was well into it’s most extravagantly violent phase, and it was widely known throughout the wizarding world that if the Dark Lord wanted you dead, then you were going to die.
 And Peter now had to consider where he’d be if/when the Potters died.

 Could he manage to conceal the fact that he had been stringing the Dark Lord along for the past couple of years by deflecting him to other targets?
 Once the Potters were dead, would Voldemort simply pick the rest of the Order off one at a time, including Peter — considering him of no further use?
 The Dark Lord would not extend any sort of clemency to him unless he actively joined him would he?